What 49 CFR Part 40 Is

 The FMCSA Clearinghouse

 The FMCSA Clearinghouse is a federal database (in effect since 2020) that records every drug and alcohol violation for CDL drivers.
 Employers query it before hiring, annually for current drivers, and report violations into it.
-It's separate from Part 40 — but every Part 40 violation for a CDL driver lands there.
+It's separate from Part 40.
+Part 40 supplies the testing procedure; FMCSA Part 382 subpart G decides what is reportable, for whom, and by whom.
+A violation reaches the Clearinghouse where the driver is covered by Part 382 and the event is one of the defined reportable events — not simply because a Part 40 rule was broken by someone who holds a CDL.

 What the Clearinghouse Is

-The FMCSA Drug & Alcohol Clearinghouse is a federal database — launched January 6, 2020 — that records every DOT drug or alcohol violation by a CDL driver, plus their return-to-duty progress.
+The FMCSA Drug & Alcohol Clearinghouse is a federal database — launched January 6, 2020 — that records drug and alcohol program violations for drivers subject to FMCSA Part 382 — that is, drivers performing safety-sensitive functions on vehicles requiring a CDL — plus their return-to-duty progress.
+Holding a CDL does not by itself put a person’s every activity into the Clearinghouse; the driver must be covered by Part 382 and the event must be a defined reportable event.
 It exists because before 2020, a driver who violated for one employer could simply leave and apply elsewhere — and the new employer had no way to find out.

 Three Things Employers Do